Epic Systems: Monopoly and anti-competitive practices

-In September 2024, Particle Health, a healthcare startup, filed an 81-page suit accusing Epic of acting as a monopoly and engaging in antitrust violations stemming from Epic's position in sharing health data with third parties.
+In September 2024, Particle Health, a health care startup, filed a suit accusing Epic of acting as a monopoly and engaging in antitrust violations stemming from Epic's position in sharing health data with third parties.
 Prior to this lawsuit, critics had questioned whether Epic operates as a monopoly.
 Epic filed a motion to dismiss the lawsuit against the company on December 20, 2024.
 The filing asserted that Particle Health "invented claims" and participated in conjecture.
-In response, Particle supplied a 46-page document outlining their claims in further detail in January 2025.
-Previously, Epic restricted certain Particle customers from accessing health records in March 2024, allegedly without stating a reason.
-The 2025 document alleged that Epic used this approach to pressure Particle customers to discontinue their partnerships with Particle and move business solely to Epic.
+Particle outlined their claims in further detail in January 2025.
+Epic had restricted certain Particle customers from accessing health records in March 2024, allegedly without stating a reason.
+Particle's 2025 document alleged that Epic used this approach to pressure Particle customers to discontinue their partnerships with Particle and move business solely to Epic.
 In September 2025, a federal judge allowed the lawsuit to move forward.

-A second suit was filed against Epic Systems in May 2025 by another healthcare software company, CureIS Healthcare.
+A second suit was filed against Epic Systems in May 2025 by another health care software company, CureIS Healthcare.
 Similar to the allegations made by Particle Health, CureIS Healthcare submitted a civil complaint stating that Epic engaged in a "multi-prong scheme to destroy" competition.
 The complaint alleged that Epic did so by implementing a policy that asserted all medical facilities that use Epic's electronic health records software must also use the company's other in-house software, if available, instead of another company's.
 Also similar to Particle Health, CureIS explained in the complaint that Epic allegedly also "coerced" to end partnerships with CureIS, and that Epic engaged in "trade secret misappropriation" and "false advertising" against the smaller company.

+In December 2025, Texas Attorney General Ken Paxton filed a lawsuit against Epic, accusing the company of stifling competition and using its market power to maintain an illegal monopoly.